-If your complaint is about an action of the Headteacher personally, then you should refer it to the Chair of Governors, Mr P Shepherd.
-You can contact him via the school office.
+If your complaint is about an action of the Headteacher personally, then you should refer it to the Chair of Governors, Mrs N Milford.
+You can contact her via the school office.
 Please address any correspondence to

-Mr P Shepherd, Chairman of Governors, Greasby Infant School, Barker Lane, Greasby, Wirral, CH49 3NX
+Mrs N Milford, Chair of Governors, Greasby Infant School, Barker Lane, Greasby, Wirral, CH49 3NX investigation of the complaint and may interview any members of staff or pupils involved.
+You will receive a written response to your complaint.